 How To Tell If You're An Emotional Eater?

-If you’ve ever had a particularly hard day and found yourself digging into a tub of ice-cream with no sense of self control, you may already be familiar with the term emotional eating.
+If you’ve ever had a particularly hard day and found yourself digging into a tub of ice-cream with no sense of self-control, you may already be familiar with the term emotional eating.
 The term is generally used to describe eating as a form of comfort, particularly during stressful periods.

 You eat when you’re under pressure

 The stress of an upcoming assignment or a big presentation might have you running to the fridge for all the wrong reasons.
 Stress eating is increasingly common in our busy lives, and it is easy to see why.
 High levels of stress can increase the production of cortisol in our bodies, which often leads to us craving foods rich in salt, sugar or fat.
-Unfortunately, these food usually offer little nutritional benefit, and while they might make you feel better in the short-term, they can also leave you feeling worse afterwards.
+Unfortunately, these foods usually offer little nutritional benefit, and while they might make you feel better in the short-term, they can also leave you feeling worse afterwards.
 The other problem is eating is unlikely to help relieve the stress you’re feeling.
-Instead try going for a brisk walk to burn off some of that nervous energy and clear your head!
+Instead, try going for a brisk walk to burn off some of that nervous energy and clear your head!

 The hunger comes on really quickly

-Your body is incredibly good at it's job, so trust your stomach to let you know when it's time to eat.
+Your body is incredibly good at its job, so trust your stomach to let you know when it's time to eat.
 Physical hunger doesn’t always come on suddenly.
-Instead it’s more likely you’ll notice you have trouble concentrating, or your stomach may gurgle and feel empty.
+Instead, it’s more likely you’ll notice you have trouble concentrating, or your stomach may gurgle and feel empty.
 An emotional hunger can feel much different — appearing out of nowhere and making you feel ravenous.
 Learning the difference between the two can help you avoid unnecessary snacking or overeating.

 You crave something specific